vackosar/vackosar.github.io/_posts/2022-09-01-Multimodal-Image-Text-Classification.md

 ## EmbraceNet Model
 - [EmbraceNet: A robust deep learning architecture for multimodal classification](https://arxiv.org/pdf/1904.09078.pdf) 2019
 - feature fusion via a weighted summation with a normalizatin and "feature dropout"
-- model has similar performance to concatenation, but performs better when some modalities are missing in noisy data
+- model has similar performance to concatenation, but performs better when some modalities are missing due to noisy data
+- We used it in [GLAMI-1M dataset](https://github.com/glami/glami-1m)

 ![EmbraceNet model architecture](/images/embracenet-architecture.png)